vigna/webgraph-rs/webgraph/README.md

   Sebastiano Vigna, in _Proc. of the 13th international conference on World Wide Web_, WWW 2004, pages 595–602, ACM.
 [DOI 10.1145/988672.988752](https://dl.acm.org/doi/10.1145/988672.988752).

 ## Quick Setup

-Assuming you have built all binaries, you will first need a graph in BV format, for example downloading it from the [LAW website].
+Assuming you have built all binaries, you will first need a graph in BV format, for example downloading it from the [LAW web site] or the [Common Crawl web site].
 For a graph with basename `BASENAME`, you will need the `BASENAME.graph` file (the bitstream containing a compressed representation of the graph), the `BASENAME.properties` file (metadata), and the `BASENAME.offsets` file (a bitstream containing pointers into the graph bitstream).

 As a first step, if you need random access to the successors of a node, you need to build an [Elias–Fano] representation of the offsets (this part can be skipped if you just need sequential access).
-There is a CLI command `webgraph` with many subcommands, among which `build`, and `webgraph build ef BASENAME` will build the representation for you, serializing it with [ε-serde] in a file named `BASENAME.ef`.
+There is a [CLI command `webgraph`] with many subcommands, among which `build`, and `webgraph build ef BASENAME` will build the representation for you, serializing it with [ε-serde] in a file named `BASENAME.ef`.